msindwan/mhtml2html/README.md

 `mhtml2html.noConflict();`

-* Returns any previously defined module with the same name.
+* Resets the module that was previously defined (if any) for conflict resolution.

 `mhtml2html.parse(mhtml_string, html_only = false);`